robertkowalski/grenache/articles/udp/udp.md

 Connecting RPC services where all are behind a NAT is possible, too, we need a third party.
 The third party helps with the exchange of the IPs and ports.
 In case you are interested in the broker, there is an example for a setup with broker in [the Grenache UTP repository](https://github.com/bitfinexcom/grenache-nodejs-utp/tree/master/examples/nat_w_broker).

 We will use `grenache-nodejs-utp` instead of the HTTP or WebSocket transport used in other articles.
-It will provide us helper methods for holepunching.
+It will provide us helper methods for Holepunching.
 For communication it uses UDP/UTP sockets.

 Let's start with coding.
 Our calculation service will be located in a file called `rpc_server_behind_nat.js`.
 The heart of our service will be the calculation of the fibonacci sequence by length.
 When we pass in the maximum length as parameter, the function will return us the fibonacci number sequence of that length: